Spiritzzx/Spiritzzx/README.md

 - 👀 I’m interested in drawing, origami,fursuiting and making bracelets!
 - 🌱 I’m currently learning English
 - 💞️ I’m looking to collaborate but I dont know with who
-- 📫 How to reach me you have to earn my trust
 - 😄 Pronouns: She/They
 - ⚡ Fun fact: I'm a Helluva Boss, Murder Drones and Hazbin Hotel fan :>